ernado/oss-estimator/README.md

 ### Effort

-Effort is **rough estimate** how much developer-years it would take to write this project from scratch in proprietary, enterprise environment (i.e. in a big company).
+Effort is **rough estimate** how much developer-years it would take to write some project from scratch in proprietary, enterprise environment (i.e. in a big company).

 Current model is very simple: we estimate that average developer writes 12k SLOC per year.